VERSO-UVM/ORCA/scripts/tasks/OB_Create_ORCiD.md

+ORCID (Open Researcher and Contributor ID) are ways that we track contributions in academic work.
+These are used to connect work without being tied to a specific name (as your name can change over time).
+We want to use ORCID's where appropriate to credit your work.

-To create an ORCID (Open Researcher and Contributor ID), follow these steps:
+To create an ORCID follow these steps:

 1. Go to the ORCID website: Visit [https://orcid.org/register](https://orcid.org/register) to begin the registration process.
 2. Fill in your details: Provide your UVM email address and create a password for your ORCID account.